hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

 * `elb` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom elb endpoints.

+* `s3` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom s3 endpoints.

 ## Getting the Account ID